Helen Magnus: Characterization

-The Syfy website describes Magnus as "beautiful and enigmatic" who has "devoted her life to the practical research of cutting edge medicine and science".
+The Syfy website describes Magnus as a "beautiful and enigmatic" character who has "devoted her life to the practical research of cutting edge medicine and science".
 Her work is to explore the world of abnormals.
-While the rest of the world dismiss them as monstrous figments of their imaginations and elements of childhood nightmares, Magnus realizes that they are the world's triumphs and mistakes.
+While the rest of the world dismissed them as monstrous figments of their imaginations and elements of childhood nightmares, Magnus realizes that they are the world's triumphs and mistakes.
 Magnus hence becomes their protector, but in some cases, their captor.
 She is also described as "bold and straightforward, brave and no-nonsense, yet she remains proudly true to her formal Victorian English sensibilities".
 Portraying actress Amanda Tapping described Magnus as a "crazy character" who is "very eccentric and very sexy and very unapologetic".

 Magnus "adores her daughter Ashley, respecting her independence and self-reliance – but that doesn't preclude some occasional mother-daughter friction".
 Tapping has said that there is a "huge amount of respect" between the two characters, adding "Ashley knows that when her mother says she needs to do something then she says it for a reason.
 And Magnus has a huge amount of respect for Ashley because Ashley can do things that she can't."
 Magnus made a hard choice of having Ashley even though she does not have her mother's longevity, and Magnus would outlive her daughter.
-In the first season Magnus recruits Will as her protégé.
+In the first season, Magnus recruits Will as her protégé.
 When asked what Magnus thinks of Will, Tapping stated "I think Helen finds him fascinating.
 He's so idealistic, she sees in him all the qualities that she admires, but all the qualities that she knows will probably get beaten out of him over the course of time.
 His idealism and purity of thought and the way he analyses things ... she absolutely respects that, but I think she also realises that there's going to come a time when he's going to become a bit jaded ...
 There are a couple of episodes where there's been this bizarre sexual tension between the two of them ... but generally there's just a huge healthy respect."
 During a Blastr interview in 2011, Tapping further explains Magnus' relationship with Will; "I love how this relationship has developed. [...]
 "It's been a really organic transformation of Will's character and Magnus.
 To actually bring somebody on board who, initially, it's all about teaching him the ropes.
 And then as the seasons have gone on he's come into his own.
 He's come into his own as a scientist.
 He's come into his own in terms of his relationship with the people in the Sanctuary."
 Dunne meanwhile stated "there's a nice synchronicity that has formed between the two characters.
 And really, they're two people that depend on each other for survival.
 And therefore, that's where the respect comes out of."